Web Scraping · 9 min read

 The AI Agent Advantage

 Modern AI-powered browser agents work inside a real browser, just like you.
-They mimic human behavior so well that they're nearly invisible to websites.
+They mimic human behavior so convincingly that they're nearly invisible to website defenses.
+To the website, it looks like another curious user browsing normally — so you get the data you need without triggering alarms.

 How to Handle Logins and Rate Limits

 Need data from behind a login?
-Just log in to the site as you normally would.
-The AI agent will operate within your logged-in session, allowing it to see and scrape everything you have access to.
+Simply log in to the site as you normally would.
+The AI agent will operate within your logged-in session, allowing it to see and scrape everything you have access to — no special configuration needed.

-You might also encounter rate limits, where a site temporarily blocks you for making too many requests too quickly.
-A smart AI agent automatically scrapes at a reasonable, human-like pace to avoid this, dramatically lowering your chances of being flagged.
+Rate limits — where a site temporarily blocks you for too many requests too fast — are handled by smart pacing.
+A good AI agent automatically scrapes at a reasonable, human-like pace, dramatically lowering your chances of getting flagged.

 How to Scrape Data Ethically